 Located only 300 m from the Corviglia Ski Area, the stylish Hotel Steffani features contemporary alpine-style decor.
 Hotel Steffani offers a wide array of amenities: a spa, indoor pool, 3 bars, and 3 restaurants.

 |Best suited to:||Beginners-Intermediate|

 This charming small village is one of Switzerland’s most famous luxury ski resorts, together with St. Moritz.
-Royalties and many celebrities own a chalet in Gstaad, but you’ll have little chances to meet any.
+Royalties and many celebrities own a chalet in Gstaad; however, you’ll have little chance to meet any.
 What makes Gstaad unique is its understatement.
 It looks like many other pretty Swiss villages, except it’s more than that.

 Gstaad is chic and understated.
 A place like no other.

-You can reach the different ski areas by train, boarding the Montreux Oberland Bernois line, one of Switzerland’s most scenic train rides.
+You can reach the different areas of Gstaad ski resort by train, boarding the Montreux Oberland Bernois line, one of Switzerland’s most scenic train rides.
 However, if you wish to ski on Glacier 3000, you’ll have to catch the bus.

 The altitude of the ski areas around Gstaad barely reaches 2000 m (6562 ft), which can be an issue in years with little snowfalls.
 However, the Gstaad ski resort is well equipped to guarantee artificial snow.
 In case you want to ski at higher altitudes, just head to Glacier 3000, where you can also walk on Les Diablerets glacier in Summer.

 Gstaad is the perfect destination if you’re looking for a romantic ski holiday in the Alps.
 Additionally, Gstaad is a friendly mountain resort for disabled people.
 I spent a week some time ago with my beloved nephew, who has Down syndrome.
 Gstaad ski school has specific programs to prepare instructors to teach people with disabilities, and they do fantastic work.